RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 </div>
 <br />

-And here is the image when focusing in the stadium with 0 decay, you can see that there is a line separating the focused image and the blur image right above and below the stadium, creating a bad transition.
+And here is the image when focusing in the stadium with 0 decay, you can see that there is a line separating the focused image and the blurred image right above and below the stadium, creating a bad transition.

 <br />
 <div style="text-align:center;">